JamieB92/milestone-project-one/README.md

 * Explore The Mournes was deployed using GitHub pages:
  * Within the repository go to settings.
- * Scroll down to Pages
+ * Scroll down to Pages.
- * Select the Main branch
+ * Select the Main branch.
- * Click save
+ * Click save.
  * Page will refresh once site is published.
  * It will now show the live active site.